-Section 2.1- Alcohol
+Section 2.1-Alcohol

-A. Students may not possess, consume, sell, or distribute alcoholic beverages on campus, unless attending a University event where alcoholic beverages are available or as otherwise allowed in the Code.
+A. Students may not possess, consume, sell, distribute or be in the presence of alcoholic beverages on campus grounds, when not sanctioned by the University.

 Alcohol Education

 B. All undergraduate students, regardless of transfer status, must complete online alcohol education before the established deadline.
 Students will be automatically enrolled for the online module and will receive an email at their LMU email address with instructions on completing the course.